ProcedureKit/ProcedureKit/README.md

 - [x] `DelayOperation` inserts a delay into the operation queue.
 - [x] `BlockOperation` run a block inside an `Operation`.
 Supports unsuccessful finishing.
 - [x] `GatedOperation` only run the composed operation if the provided block evaluates true.
+- [x] `ComposedOperation` run a composed `NSOperation`.
+This is great for adding conditions or observers to bog-standard `NSOperation`s without having to subclass them.

 ### Features